 - Using a greased tablespoon or a tablespoon sized cookie dough scoop, scoop the coconut mixture onto the baking sheet.

-- Bake until the cookies are lightly browned.
+- Bake for 10-15 minutes until the cookies are lightly browned.
 Remove from oven and let the cookies cool completely.

 - Melt the chocolate chips in a small bowl in the microwave.
 Cook for 30 seconds then stir the chocolate chips vigorously.
 Cook for an additional 15 seconds and stir again.
 Cook for 15 seconds at a time until chocolate is completely melted being sure to stir between each.
 Spoon the melted chocolate into a sandwich sized plastic zip bag.
 Cut a tiny bit off of one corner of the bag.
 Then drizzle over all of the cookies.